nabilfatih/weathertop-nabilfatih/README.md

 - Bootstrap : `Front End (Styling)`
 - PostgreSQL : `Database`
 - OpenWeather : `API for getting the weather data`
+- Leaflet : `API for showing the map`

 ## Installation